kshutkin/rollup-extras/plugin-html/README.md

 Optional, function (please check type in configuration section).

-Use to customize template with external libraries.
+Used to customize templates with external libraries.

 Example (pretty print html):